skippyr/river-dreams/README.md

 ## Customization

-You can set environment variables to change River Dreams behaviors, even while its already running.
+You can set environment variables to change River Dreams behaviors, even while it is already running.
 For boolean values, use C standard: `1` for true and `0` for false.

 Set the environment variable `RIVER_DREAMS_USE_FALLBACK_TEXT` to enable and disable fallback text.
 If it is not set, it will be set with value `1` if your terminal only supports the 4-bits color pallete and `0` if not.